app-scripters/apps-script-uber-kit/README.md

 Complex modular library and build tool kit for Google (R) Apps Script (TM) all kind of scripts

+**WARNING: while completely usable, project is in Alpha stage at the moment and is seen rapid potentially incompatible changes.
+Watch this notice removal.**

 ##Features
 - Framework for Web published scripts
 - automatic concatenation in proper order into a single file